pgMemento/pgMemento/README.md

 ## 10. Special Thanks

+* Petra Sauer (Beuth University of Applied Sciences) --> For support and discussions on a pgMemento research paper
 * Adam Brusselback --> benchmarking and bugfixing
 * Hans-Jürgen Schönig (Cybertech) --> recommend to use a generic JSON auditing
 * Christophe Pettus (PGX) --> recommend to only log changes